MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 - Advanced hunting queries
 - Action center

-Wherever user entities appear in these views, selecting the entity will take you to the **User** page, which displays more details about the user.
+Wherever user entities appear in these views, select the entity to view the **User** page, which displays more details about the user.
 For example, you can see the details of user accounts identified in the alerts of an incident in the Microsoft Defender portal at **Incidents & alerts > Incidents > *incident* > Assets > Users**.

 :::image type="content" source="../../media/investigate-users/user-incident-assets.png" alt-text="The Users page for an incident in the Microsoft Defender portal.":::

-When you investigate a specific user entity, you'll see the following tabs on its entity page:
+When you investigate a specific user entity, you see the following tabs on its entity page:

 - [Overview](#overview), including entity details, incident and alerts visual view, investigation priority, and scored timeline
 - [Incidents and alerts](#incidents-and-alerts) tab